ealush/vest/website/docs/writing_your_suite/including_and_excluding/include.md

 ```

 :::tip Note
-All these will only applied if the field is not skipped directly, or excluded because it is in a skipped group.
+All these will only applied if the field is not skipped directly, or excluded because it is in a skipped grouppkip.
 :::

 When using the function modifier, the function is evaluated each time a matching field is observed, so if we have multiple tests with the same name, the callback will be checked each time.